The Two-Year Program

 First, applicants must complete the on-line centralized application (CSDAS) by February 1st.
 To be complete an applicant must also submit to CSDCAS ALL college/university transcripts (including, if applicable, Fall semester 2017 grades), three letters of recommendation, and a personal statement.
 Additionally, all fees must be paid to CSDCAS.
 For the personal statement please address the following:

 "What are your career goals and how would the program at Duquesne University assist you in achieving those goals?
 Also, discuss anything in your background that you would like the admissions committee to understand."

 Second, applicants must complete a free supplemental Duquesne University application.
-This supplemental application should take no more than five minutes to complete.
 Please do not complete the supplemental application until after you have completed the CSDCAS application and have paid the required fees to CSDCAS.
 The supplemental application allows us to process the CSDCAS application.
 There are a couple important points for you to remember.
 When asked which term (semester) you are applying for indicate ‘Fall’; that is the only semester the SLP program starts.
 Also, if you are applying to the SLP two-year graduate program, indicate 'Graduate' when asked.

 Third, have official GRE scores sent by ETS to CSDCAS (Duquesne University Department of Speech-Language Pathology) using the Designated Institution code 0736.
 There is no minimum GRE requirement.
 Applications are reviewed holistically with GRE scores as one piece of information.